COBRAnet Specific Use-cases

 Mitigate Unemployment Waste for State Dept of Labor:

-One of our state clients recently used COBRA.net to help them stop sending unemployment checks out to recipients who were not eligible for unemployment due to being incarcerated.
-Before deploying COBRA.net, the Department of Labor and Industrial Relations had no data visibility into the custody status of inmates across the State's 100+ county jails, municipal facilities and the State's department of Corrections facilities.
-By leveraging COBRA.net, the State was able to link in to all of the 100+ correctional facility databases across the State for constantly refreshed and up-to-date information on the custody status of every inmate, and cross-reference this data-stream with the unemployment check runs.
+One of our state clients used COBRAnet to help them stop sending unemployment checks out to recipients who were not eligible for unemployment due to being incarcerated.
+Before deploying COBRAnet, the Department of Labor and Industrial Relations had no data visibility into the custody status of inmates across the State's 100+ county jails, municipal facilities and the State's department of Corrections facilities.
+By leveraging COBRAnet, the State was able to link in to all of the 100+ correctional facility databases across the State for constantly refreshed and up-to-date information on the custody status of every inmate, and cross-reference this data-stream with the unemployment check runs.With this technology now in place, the State is able to get a much clearer picture of the eligibility for each recipient, and can drastically reduce the waste created by sending checks that should not be issued.

 Enhance cross-domain awareness for State Social, Family and Health Services:

 State Social Services agencies are increasingly being tasked with breaking down the various silos of data that persist across their multi-domain responsiblities.
-From food stamps, to family services, child support, TANF, Healthcare, etc., COBRA.net can assist social services agencies with achieving total information transparency across these different programs, to provide an integrated view of each citizen's relationship with all services and fueling external analysis tools.
+From food stamps, to family services, child support, TANF, Healthcare, etc., COBRAnet can assist social services agencies with achieving total information transparency across these different programs, to provide an integrated view of each citizen's relationship with all services and fueling external analysis tools.
 This drastically improves cross-domain awareness, leading to dramatically improved services and cost effectiveness.

 Achieve a single-view of a person's interaction with Government (or Private Corporation):

-Due to COBRA.net's unique non-destructive integration across disparate data sources, government (municipal / county / state / nation), or a private corporation with multiple subsidiaries, can pierce through the barriers presented by their silos of information locked in different data sources, to see a single, unified, simple view of ALL interaction, data, links, etc. that a given person (or other entity) has with their organization.
+Due to COBRAnet's unique non-destructive integration across disparate data sources, government (municipal / county / state / nation), or a private corporation with multiple subsidiaries, can pierce through the barriers presented by their silos of information locked in different data sources, to see a single, unified, simple view of ALL interaction, data, links, etc. that a given person (or other entity) has with their organization.
 This is particularly useful for government trying to better serve its citizens by having total awareness of each citizen's interaction with government, including:

 • what benefits they are receiving